Fast and Efficient Parallel Sampling Using Higher Order Langevin Dynamics: Continuous-time contraction

 with

 Moreover, $S$ is a positive definite matrix such that

 \end{theorem}

-\begin{remark} Based on the construction of $\tilde{N}$ provided in Appendix~\ref{App: N_construct}, both $\|\tilde{N}\|_{\mathrm{op}}$ and $\|\tilde{N}^{-1}\|_{\mathrm{op}}$ are bounded by constants that are independent of the ambient dimension~$d$.
-As a result of Lemma~\ref{lem:dimension_independence}, all constants appearing in inequality~\eqref{eq:hi-bounds}, as well as the eigenvalues of the associated matrix~$S$, are dimension-free.
+\begin{remark} Based on the construction of $\tilde{N}$ provided in \citet[ Appendix~A]{dang2025high}, both $\|\tilde{N}\|_{\mathrm{op}}$ and $\|\tilde{N}^{-1}\|_{\mathrm{op}}$ are bounded by constants that are independent of the ambient dimension~$d$.
+As a result, all constants appearing in inequality~\eqref{eq:hi-bounds}, as well as the eigenvalues of the associated matrix~$S$, are dimension-free (see \citet[ Appendix~A]{dang2025high}).
 In particular, the parameters $h_i$ and~$\kappa$, and consequently the constants $C_S$, $\lambda_{\min}(S)$, and $\lambda_{\max}(S)$, remain independent of~$d$. \end{remark}